-During the year the Council Charter was reviewed and amended by the Councillors, which included the continuation of the role of a Council Convenor.
-This role facilitates meetings of Council, absent the Board Councillors and works with the HCF Board Chair to facilitate discussions and raise any matters, as required.
+The Council Charter is regularly reviewed and amended by the Councillors.
+The Council has a Council Convenor who facilitates meetings of Council, absent the Board Councillors and works with the HCF Board Chair to facilitate discussions and raise any matters, as required.